lappsgrid-incubator/galaxy-ansible/README.md

 ansible_ssh_user=root
 ansible_python_interpreter=/usr/bin/python3
 ```

-Use the IP address from `vars/jetstream.yml` (`149.165.157.140`) and change the key if needed (to `~/.ssh/key-marc.pem`).
+Anything under the `localhost` section is irrelevant.
+In the `galaxyservers` and its associated `vars`, use the IP address from `vars/jetstream.yml` (`149.165.157.140`) and change the key if needed (to `~/.ssh/key-marc.pem`).
 Note that the command `/usr/bin/python` on the instance created above is python2, it almost seems like parts of ansible reply on Python2 (see below).

 In any case we can now run the playbook: